Four UX Tactics for More Authentic Marketing Automation

 Prototype and Test

-Prototyping portions of your process map can help decipher if those interactions will resonate with users.
-If you’ve got HTML and CSS chops, this can be done quickly using a framework like Bootstrap.
+Prototyping portions of your experience map and testing them with real users can help decipher whether those interactions will resonate with users.
+If you’ve got HTML and CSS chops, this can be done quickly using several freely available front-end frameworks.
 If not, don’t fret!
-A simple, cost-effective, and code-free way to test your ideas is with paper prototypes.
+Some wireframing and interface design tools allow you to quickly create clickable prototypes from page or component wireframes.
+Another simple, cost-effective, and code-free way to test your ideas is with paper prototypes.
 This UX Prototype Pinterest board has all sorts of templates you can use to mock-up interface elements associated with desired user interactions.
-I don’t need to remind you to use recycled paper, do I?
-If you don’t want to user either code or paper, you can try a digital prototyping tool, such as those described in this post from Code Condo.
+If you’re still not sure if this process is for you, try a local agency or give us a shout. 🙂

 These prototypes can be used to test your marketing automation campaign’s features and content.
 Ask your internal team or contact a small, targeted test group of trusted contacts to offer feedback.
 Take notes and track the results.
 Solicit feedback, or better yet, sit a group of users down in a room and watch them interact with your campaign.
 Resist the urge to guide them or provide suggestions.
 You will find great value in testing design and interaction ideas with real users.

-I hope these ideas will help with your marketing automation efforts.
-For more information on UX and prototyping check out Four Common Questions About User Experience Design.
+I hope these ideas will help you improve the quality of your marketing automation efforts.
+For more information on UX and prototyping check out our UX design posts.
 Want to know more about content strategy?
-Check out the content category on this blog.
-If you have other questions or suggestions, hit us up on Twitter.
+Check out our content strategy posts.
+If you have other questions or suggestions, hit us up on Twitter or drop us a line.